dpobel/damien.pobel.fr/damien.pobel.fr/src/post/github-api-from-travisci.md

-platform](https://docs.travis-ci.com/user/for-beginners/) which means it is used to run various processes after code changes like unit tests, code style checks, build releases… Most of the time, you are only interested in the end result (ie did unit/code style/whatever tests pass?) and in that case Github displays that nicely in the page (and even in the page icon lately).
+platform](https://docs.travis-ci.com/user/for-beginners/) which means it is used to run various processes after code changes like unit tests, code style checks, build releases… Most of the time, you are only interested in the end result (ie did unit/code style/whatever tests pass?) and in that case GitHub displays that nicely in the page (and even in the page icon lately).
 However, from time to time, it might be useful to get a little more info for instance to see an overview of the code coverage of the tests or where you don't respect the